 A large section of the target market is men.
 Traditionally it is the man’s duty to protect and provide for his family.
 As a man, the pressure is there to make sure his family will be safe in any circumstance.
 He needs to safeguard his home from home invasions, to be prepared for fires, floods, accidents around the home, aliens landing…

-He needs to also provide financial security so that the children can be educated, well-dressed, and never hungry.
+It is his responsibility to also provide financial security so that the children can be educated, well-dressed, and never hungry.
 He needs to save for vacations, college, retirement.
 The pressure on modern man is great.
 Today the western world makes a huge commotion about equal rights and gender equality, and yes absolutely, life is different from how it was 20 or 50 years ago.
 But at the core of a man’s makeup is the primal instinct to be the provider and protector.

 So there are a lot of resources on: